 For my money, you can’t beat the Mellow Mushroom.
 When we’re dining on The Island, the artisanal pizza chain is our first choice.

 4. Drink some moonshine

-Maybe this is not the best option if you’re bringing the family, but a date night that features a ride on The Wheel and a stop at the Changes in Latitude Bar or Ole Smoky Moonshine can be a big hit.
+Maybe this is not the best option if you’re bringing the family.
+However, a date night that features a ride on The Wheel with a stop at the Changes in Latitude Bar or Ole Smoky Moonshine can be a big hit.

-I’m gonna say do you’re drinking after getting on the giant, spinning tube of glass, but you do you.
+I’m gonna suggest that you do your drinking after getting on the giant, spinning tube of glass, but you do you.

 3. Shop around The Island

 There are many shopping options on The Island.
 Get a souviner in one of the many retail shops.